YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 # Unfollow_TopDown

-Tampermonkey script for bulk unfollowing on 𝕏's Following tab.
+Tampermonkey script for bulk unfollowing Non-mutual on 𝕏's Following tab.

 ## Features

-- **Unfollow_TopDown:** Unfollows from top of list to bottom.
+- **Unfollow_TopDown:** Unfollows everyone who doesn't follow back from top of list to the bottom.

 ## Usage